 After starting in sales and working through management, Free sees the company from both sides: “I really understand the business lingo and jargon and sometimes I feel like I’m translating between HR professionals and the business,” she says.

-It might come as an unpleasant surprise, but a study by the Australian Human Resource Institute found that an astounding 80 per cent of managers outside of HR either did not “understand or were unsure about what the human resources
+It might come as an unpleasant surprise, but a study by the Australian Human Resource Institute found that an astounding 80 per cent of managers outside of HR either did not “understand or were unsure about what the human resources department does.”

-While we can hope that Canada fared better, a global Mercer study suggests otherwise – it found that 84 per cent of business execs admitted they had no more than a “moderate” understanding of the return on human resources
+While we can hope that Canada fared better, a global Mercer study suggests otherwise – it found that 84 per cent of business execs admitted they had no more than a “moderate” understanding of the return on human resources in the organisations.